14 Best Biographies Books [Updated 2023]

-- You will learn how Elon changed the world with his insatiable urge to solve world’s problems.
+- You will learn how Elon changed the world with his insatiable urge to solve the world’s problems.

-#3 – The Everything Store: Jeff Bezos and the Age of Amazon
+Jeff Bezos and the Age of Amazon

 by Brad Stone

-This is a great account of how Amazon has become the best bet on the internet.
-The only glitch of this book is that Jeff Bezos wasn’t involved in this book.
-The entire book is written on secondary data and as a result, there are few errors (unforeseeable to the general public).
-Other than these few errors, this book is one to read, reread, and apply wisdom to.
+It is a great account of how Amazon has become the best bet on the internet.
+The only glitch in this biography book is that Jeff Bezos wasn’t involved in this book.
+In addition, the entire biography book is written on secondary data, resulting in few errors (unforeseeable to the general public).
+Besides these few errors, this book is one to read, reread, and apply wisdom to.

-- If you’re ever wondering how Amazon manages to become so big, this book is a must-read.
+- If you’re ever wondering how Amazon manages to become so big, this biography book is a must-read.

-#4 – How to Fail at Almost Everything and Still Win Big: Kind of the Story of My Life
+#8 – How to Fail at Almost Everything and Still Win Big

 by Scott Adams

-This is the wittiest memoir you will ever read.
+It is the wittiest memoir you will ever read.
 After reading this book, you will never be the same again.

 And this biography book will also teach you to be pragmatic.
-Instead of going after “everything you can become”, we should follow our own inherent capacity and work on them to become something worthwhile.
-Other than these, you will also learn about how to create a product that can be scaled instead of putting in your time on sale; how to understand patterns; how to manage luck; what core skills to build and so on and so forth.
+Instead of going after “everything you can become,” we should follow our inherent capacity and work on them to become something worthwhile.
+Besides these, you will also learn how to create a product that you can scale instead of wasting your time on sales, understand patterns, manage luck, what core skills to build, and so on.

 - This book is a light read, but don’t take its wisdom lightly.
 If you apply its wisdom, you may create a great life (Scott Adams did).

-#5 – Sam Walton: Made in America
+#9 – Sam Walton: Made in America

 by Sam Walton & John Huey

-- Every MBA curriculum should have this book.
+- Every MBA curriculum should have this biography book.
 It’s a real piece of advice from someone who had seen it all and made it at the end.

-- This book is a “re-issue” edition.
+- This book is a “reissue” edition.
 That means you will get to hear directly from Sam Walton.

-#6 – Steve Jobs: The Exclusive Biography
+#10 – Steve Jobs: The Exclusive Biography

-by Walter Isaacson
+by Walter IsaacsonNo products found.

-This is a complete account of Steve Jobs’ life, entrepreneurship, and how he made a dent in this world.
+This book is a complete account of Steve Jobs’ life, entrepreneurship, and how he made a dent in this world.

-This book is an assimilation of over 40 interviews with Steve Jobs and 100+ interviews with family members, near and dear ones, friends, colleagues, adversaries and more.
-So everything that’s written is distilled and written on the ground of first-hand facts and not based on fiction.
-Through this book, you will be able to see the man like himself, a selfish, mean, and sometimes a jerk.
+This biography book is an assimilation of over 40 interviews with Steve Jobs and 100+ interviews with family members, near and dear ones, friends, colleagues, adversaries, and more.
+So everything written is distilled and written on the ground of first-hand facts and not based on fiction.
+This biography book shows a man like himself, selfish, mean, and sometimes a jerk.
 But he had some great qualities which had made him the man for which he has been revered worldwide.

 - The writing of the book is the best takeaway.
 You will be able to vividly experience every scene, every story, and every minute detail of Steve Jobs’ life.

 - Every man has virtues and vices.
-The author didn’t hide the vices to promote the virtues which made this work believable.
+The author didn’t hide the vices to promote the virtues, which made this work believable.

-#7 – Alibaba: The House That Jack Ma Built
+#11 – Alibaba: The House That Jack Ma Built

 by Duncan Clark

-The author met Jack Ma in 1999 in a small apartment where this future giant was built.
-The author is not only an early advisor of Alibaba, but he has also witnessed Alibaba’s progress and Jack Ma’s leadership.
-From exclusive interview materials and personal experience, this book is written.
-This best biographies book not only includes Jack Ma’s account in building Alibaba, but it also paints a true picture of the socio-political situations of China at that time.
+The author met Jack Ma in 1999 in a small apartment where he built this future giant.
+The author is not only an early advisor of Alibaba but has also witnessed Alibaba’s progress and Jack Ma’s leadership.
+From exclusive interview materials and personal experience, this biography book is written.
+This biography book not only includes Jack Ma’s account of building Alibaba, but it also paints a true picture of the socio-political situation of China at that time.

 - Jack Ma’s life and leadership lessons are inspiring.
 The price of the book will suffice just for this only.

-- The book is a short read, just over 300 pages which helps you get an account of Alibaba within a few hours of reading.
+- The book is a short read, just over 300 pages, which helps you get an account of Alibaba within a few hours of reading.

-- If you ever thought that Chinese economy revolves around emulation, this book will open your eyes.
+- If you ever thought that the Chinese economy revolves around emulation, this book will open your eyes.

-#8 – Grinding It Out: The Making of McDonald’s
+#12 – Grinding It Out: The Making of McDonald’s

 by Ray Kroc

-This book should be read for two particular reasons.
-Firstly, it will give you an insider look into the food chain McDonald.
-Secondly, this book is an autobiography which means that we would be able to experience a great story on the American dream.
-This top biographies book is important to read because it will give you the false rumors you would hear about McDonald’s.
-And it is also a person’s account on what’s possible if you have a great strategy and you know where to build a franchisee.
+One should read it for two particular reasons.
+Firstly, it will give you an insider look into McDonald’s food chain.
+Secondly, this book is an autobiography, which means that we would be able to experience a great story of the American dream.
+So it is important to read because it will give you the false rumors you would hear about McDonald’s.
+And it is also a person’s account of what’s possible if you have a great strategy and know where to build a franchisee.

-#9 – Onward: How Starbucks Fought For Its Life without Losing Its Soul
+#13 – Onward: How Starbucks Fought For Its Life without Losing Its Soul

 by Howard Schultz

 If you have ever started a company and have run your business for a few years, you would know keeping it going is tougher than getting started in the first place.
-This story revolves around the comeback of Starbucks CEO Howard Schultz during 2008 when the company was in great financial danger.
-It was not easy to micro-manage every customer’s experience to ensure that the customers are getting the greatest service and every customer is satisfied when they visit Starbucks.
+This story revolved around the comeback of Starbucks CEO Howard Schultz in 2008 when the company was in great financial danger.
+It took work to micro-manage every customer’s experience to ensure that the customers get the greatest service and that every customer is satisfied when they visit Starbucks.

-- Every entrepreneur who has already started a business must read this book to understand and implement a turn-around strategy for their companies.
+- Every entrepreneur who has already started a business must read this biography book to understand and implement a turn-around strategy for their companies.

-#10 – Confessions of an Advertising Man
+#14 – Confessions of an Advertising Man

 by David Ogilvy and Sir Alan Parker

-You will also learn about how a man has become the father of advertising, the stories of his careers, how one should manage an advertising agency and so on and so forth.
-This book is originally written in 1963 and Ogilvy updated it in 1988 with an additional chapter “The Story Behind This Book” where he mentioned that he wrote this book to attract new clients to his advertising agency – we must say that the man was honest.
+You will also learn about how a man has become the father of advertising, the stories of his career, how one should manage an advertising agency, etc. Originally, this biography book was written in 1963, and Ogilvy updated it in 1988 with an additional chapter, “The Story Behind This Book,” where he mentioned that he wrote this book to attract new clients to his advertising agency – we must say that the man was honest.

 AMAZON ASSOCIATE DISCLOSURE

-WallStreetMojo is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com
+WallStreetMojo is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.